etw002/insurance-loss-model/README.md

   that frequency reframing did not add discrimination on this anonymized dataset — though the Poisson framework remains more appropriate for real labeled insurance data where exposure is known

----

-## Actuarial Context

-This project mirrors the workflow of a P&C actuarial analyst building a univariate and multivariate loss cost model:

-- Frequency-severity decomposition (Poisson GLM for frequency)
-- GLM as interpretable baseline consistent with rate filing standards
-- Lift curve validation of model discrimination
-- A/E ratio analysis to identify pricing inadequacy by segment
-- Gini coefficient as primary model selection metric

-The main limitation of this dataset is feature anonymization — in practice, variables like vehicle type, driver age, and territory would be explicitly labeled, enabling more targeted feature engineering and clearer business interpretation of model coefficients.